 - Best new piece of running gear

-- Best running advice you’ve received this year
+- Best running advice you’ve received all year

 - Most inspirational runner